Kaysims/Grip-Club/README.md

 The website is designed to be simple and easy to use, this is achieved by using common website features, like a nav bar, an icon, and a contact page.
 The site has three pages which are all accessible via the navigation menu.
 * ### Navigation bar:
     * The navigation bar remains fixed and contains links to different parts of the site.
-    * The navigation bar is responsive as the hamburger icon allows the menu nav bar to compress on smaller screen sizes, it then has a dropdown function to select the page the user wishes to go to.
+    * The navigation bar is responsive as the hamburger icon allows the menu nav bar to compress on smaller screen sizes, it then has a dropdown function to select the page the user wishes to visit.
     * The navigation bar has the Grip Club icon on the left.

     <details><summary><b>Desktop Navigation Bar Image</b></summary>